-Principle Applied How Applied engagement: The board is responsible for overseeing meaningful engagement with material stakeholders, including the workforce and customers and members, and have regard to that discussion when taking decisions.
+Principle Applied How Applied 6.
+Stakeholder relationships and engagement: The board is responsible for overseeing meaningful engagement with material stakeholders, including the workforce and customers and members, and have regard to that discussion when taking decisions.
 The board has a responsibility to foster good stakeholder relationships based on the organisations purpose.
 Yes The Strategic Plan directed the Society and progress was shared with stakeholders through these Financial Statements and targeted communications specific to the stakeholder group.
 There was clear commitment to engage with key customers; who were the members and intermediaries that made up and contributed to the Society business.
-The website was used to communicate the ongoing impact of the pandemic to Society members and stakeholders in 2022.
-This was supplemented by enhanced electronic communication, and full connectivity remained in place whilst remote working.
-The Senior Independent Board Member initiated member forums to discuss member topical subjects and to identify what membership value meant to the members themselves.
-Defined operational and sales roles were dedicated to providing communication and service.
-The Society also talked to its members through the website and social media.
+The website, and social media, was used to communicate 'Society News' to Society members and stakeholders.
+Defined operational roles were dedicated to providing communication and service.
+Following the closure of its direct distribution channel, an alternative approach was provided to members who want advice on taking out a Society plan.
 Suppliers were managed against their respective Terms of Engagement.
 The Board of Management ("Board") was kept informed of engagement and performance through the respective Board and Committee meetings.
 The Board collectively, and Non-executive Board members individually, sought to engage with employees through their staff meetings and one to one interaction was made possible by the small size of the Society.
-One area that the Society is committed to develop, is its engagement in the local community and environment.
+The Society is committed to engagement in the local community and allowed its staff to give their time in supporting the local Food Bank.
 The ESG Plan continues to develop.
-There were specific deliverables in 2022 to include the Climate Change related carbon footprint assessment and associated actions.
+There were specific deliverables in 2023 to include the Climate Change related carbon footprint assessment and associated actions.
 Individual Capital Assessment and Financial Forecaster considerations and Sustainability Assessment of the Investment Portfolio, using the Investment Adviser assessment model as detailed in these Financial Statements continue.
-The Board has agreed the 2023 ESG plan priorities for implementation.
+The Board will agree the 2024 ESG plan priorities for implementation in March 2024.